py2ai/py2ai.github.io/_posts/2018-09-03-One-Hot-Encoding.md

 1: Class B
 2: Class C
 ```
-In neural networks when we need pick a class from classes, we have output nodes equal to the number of classes.
+In neural networks when we need to pick a class from classes, we have output nodes equal to the number of classes.
 Each node shows the probability that it may matches Class A, Class B or Class C.
 It may look like this:
 Class A has probability equal to 0.1